Effective dimension reduction with mode transformations: Simulating two-dimensional fermionic condensed matter systems

-\emph{Acknowledgements.} J.~E.\ has been supported by the Templeton Foundation, the ERC (TAQ), the DFG (EI 519/15-1, EI519/14-1, CRC 183 Project B01), and the European Union's Horizon 2020 research and innovation program under Grant Agreement No.\ 817482 (PASQuanS). \"O.~L.\ has been supported by the Hungarian National Research, Development and Innovation Office (NKFIH) through Grant No.~K120569, by the Hungarian Quantum Technology National Excellence Program (Project No. 2017-1.2.1-NKP-2017-00001). \"O.~L.~also acknowledges financial support from the Alexander von Humboldt foundation and useful discussions with Jen{\H o} S\'olyom, Karlo Penc, and Florian Gebhard.
-L.~V.~has been supported by the Czech Science Foundation through Grant No.~18-18940Y.
+\emph{Acknowledgements.} J.~E.\ has been supported by the Templeton Foundation, the ERC (TAQ), the DFG (EI 519/15-1, EI 519/14-1, CRC 183 Project B01), and the European Union's Horizon 2020 research and innovation program under Grant Agreement No.\ 817482 (PASQuanS). \"O.~L.\ has been supported by the Hungarian National Research, Development and Innovation Office (NKFIH) through Grant No.~K120569, by the Hungarian Quantum Technology National Excellence Program (Project No. 2017-1.2.1-NKP-2017-00001). \"O.~L.~also acknowledges financial support from the Alexander von Humboldt foundation and useful discussions with Jen{\H o} S\'olyom, Karlo Penc, and Florian Gebhard.
+L.~V.~has been supported by the Czech Science Foundation through Grant No.~18-18940Y. \OL{The development of DMRG libraries has been supported by the Center for Scalable and Predictive methods for Excitation and Correlated phenomena (SPEC), which is funded as part of the Computational Chemical Sciences Program by the U.S. Department of Energy (DOE), Office of Science, Office of Basic Energy Sciences, Division of Chemical Sciences, Geosciences, and Biosciences at Pacific Northwest National Laboratory.}